aakashks/intelligent-navigation/README.md

 **Notes:**

 - `.chromadb/` is the directory where Chromadb will store its data.
-- Ensure that the server has access to the mounted data directory specified by `DATA_DIR`.
+- Ensure that the server has access to the mounted data directory specified by `REMOTE_DIR`.

 ### vLLM Vision Language Model Server